carltheperson/advanced-js-objects/chapters/chapter-4.md

 | [[Delete]] | (Key) => Boolean | Delete/remove a property. |
 | [[OwnPropertyKeys]] | () => Key[] | Get all property keys. |

 As you can see, some types are different than the ones we defined in chapter one.
 This is because they are internal and separate from the language types you use in your code.
-All of the internal types can be converted into language types and vise versa.
+All of the internal types can be converted into language types and vice versa.
 The new internal types introduced above are:

 - `Key`.
 A property key.
 Is converted to/from a string or symbol.
 - `Any`.
 Can be any language type.
 All instances of this type above represent property values.